Markeith Cummings: Lebanon (2017)

 After negotiating with Lebanese club Champville SC in January 2017, Cummings joined the team in late February following his departure from the Skyforce.
 In nine games for Champville, he averaged 18.8 points, 5.6 rebounds and 2.7 assists per game.

 Return to the Philippines (2017)

 On July 15, 2017, Cummings signed with the Kia Picanto of the Philippine Basketball Association as their reinforcement for the 2017 PBA Governors' Cup.
 In seven games, he averaged 27.3 points, 8.6 rebounds, 2.9 assists and 1.0 steals per game.

 Korea and Greece (2017–2018)

-In September 2017, Cummings joined Seoul Samsung Thunders of the Korean Basketball League.
+In August 2017, Cummings joined Seoul Samsung Thunders of the Korean Basketball League to replace Michael Craig.
 In March 2018, he left Korea and signed with Panionios of the Greek Basket League for the rest of the season.
-In 53 games for Seoul, he averaged 19.3 points, 5.3 rebounds and 2.6 assists per game.
+In 53 games for Seoul, he averaged 19.3 points and 5.3 rebounds per game.
 In eight games for Panionios, he averaged 17.1 points, 4.0 rebounds and 1.0 steals per game.